anitaa1990/ConstraintLayout-Sample/README.md

 .If set, the widget will have the same size as if using wrap_content, but will be limited by constraints (i.e. it won't expand beyond them)

 </br>

-All of the above steps can be found in the article [here](https://medium.com/@anitaa_1990/learning-to-implement-constraintlayout-in-android-8ddc69fe0a1a)